IBM-Cloud/vpc-tutorials/vpc-app-deploy/README.md

 cp export.template export
-vi export; # fill in the environment variables source export ibmcloud is target --gen 1; # 1 for generation classic, 2 for vpc available soon
+vi export; # fill in the environment variables source export ibmcloud is target --gen 2
 ```

 To run the cli example: